-“It is a matter of deceleration in Europe, but also a slower pace of order bookings from the Middle East,” says Martin Lundstedt, Executive Vice President in charge of Scania’s sales and marketing.
+“The slowdown in Europe and the Middle East has continued.
+Meanwhile we are also seeing a lower rate of order bookings from other markets,” says Martin Lundstedt, Executive Vice President in charge of Scania’s sales and marketing.

-For more than a year, Scania has been working with short, stable delivery times of about eight weeks in Europe, in order to send the right signals to the production network as early as possible in case of changes in order bookings.
-This minimises inventory build-up and enables the company to limit its order book.
+For nearly two years, Scania has been working with short and stable delivery times, approximately eight weeks in Europe, with the aim of getting the right signals to the production network as early as possible when changes occur in order bookings.
+This minimizes inventory build-up.